-These financial statements were authorised for issue by the Board of the Joint Organisation on dd/mm/2023.
+These financial statements were authorised for issue by the Board of the Joint Organisation on dd/mm/2024.
 The Board has the power to amend and reissue these financial statements.

-The principal accounting policies adopted in the preparation of these financial statements are set out below.
+The material accounting policy information related to the preparation of these financial statements are set out below.